 While multiple possible equity dimensions exist (socioeconomic, ethnic, gender, geographic, for example), in Aotearoa New Zealand Māori are the most affected by health inequities and with Te Tiriti o Waitangi as the founding document of Aotearoa New Zealand, have a right to be provided with equitable care.

-Please contact the Practice Network Team if you would like to schedule in a time with the Pou Oraka Matua (Māori Health and Equity Director) or attend a workshop/drop-in session with the Pou Tōkeke (Project Manager for Health Equity) where tailored equity advice can be provided relevant to your enrolled patients.
+Please contact the Practice Network Team if you would like to schedule a time with the Pou Oraka Matua (Māori Health and Equity Director) or Pou Tōkeke (Project Manager for Health Equity) where tailored equity advice can be provided relevant to your practice's enrolled patients.